 (c) results of the tied players against each other.

-If necessary, the organiser of the tournament is entitled to set up further tie-breaking procedures.
+If necessary, the Tournament Organiser is entitled to set up further tie-breaking procedures.
 These procedures must be indicated in the start list at the latest.
-If players are still tied after all relevant tie-breaking procedures have been used, the players or teams will be considered equal.
+If players are still tied after all relevant tie-breaking procedures have been used, the players will be considered equal.

-153. Any matters concerning the organisation and running of the tournament not covered in these rules or the Playing Rules shall be decided at the discretion of the Tournament Organiser.
+15. Any matters concerning the organisation and running of the tournament not covered in these rules or the Playing Rules will be decided at the discretion of the Tournament Organiser.

-164. Competitors may appeal against decisions of the Tournament Director via the ICCF appeals procedure.
+16. Competitors may appeal against decisions of the Tournament Director via the ICCF appeals procedure.